dwils0n/react-black-jack/README.md

 ### TODO's
 - Add a slicker UI.
-- Add a poroduction flag to turn off redux logger.
+- Add a production flag to turn off redux logger.
 - Add in more players.
 - Add in animations to enhance the UI and accentuate the UI updates.
 - Add in SCSS to manage CSS better.